Just Stop Oil protesters arrested after World Snooker Championship disruption

-Two protesters from the environmental activist group Just Stop Oil have disrupted the World Snooker Championships.
+Two protesters from the environmental activist group Just Stop Oil have been arrested after disrupting the World Snooker Championships.

 Advertisement